Doctrine

 In Consideration of Thought-provoking Questions by Atheists

-I saw these 15 Thought-Provoking Questions Atheists Often Ask The Religious on the internet.
+I saw these 15 Thought-Provoking Questions Atheists Often Ask The Religious (website no longer available) on the internet.
 They are indeed thought-provoking questions that everyone ought to be able to answer.
 In writing out answers for them in my slides Consideration of Questions Atheists Often Ask, I have been stuck by how simple and how profound was of the answer Jesus gave to the Samaritan woman who wanted to talk about correct worship of God.
 He stated in His answer, “God is a spirit and they that worship him must worship him in spirit and in truth.”

 The words “in truth” set apart true worship from all false worship and false ideas about God.
 God allows the devil to propagate lies for those who prefer lies to the truth.
 Jesus said of the devil that “he abode not in the truth; because there is no truth in him…he is a liar and the father of it.”
 And of Himself Jesus said, “And if I say the truth, why do you not believe me?
 He that is of God heareth God’s words.”